 Global markets have rallied sharply from their lowest, supported by fiscal and monetary stimulus.
-The economy is still recovering, albeit at a slow pace, as consumers' confidence return following the low death rates despite the rise in infections.
-With most markets recovering the year's losses by December coincided with the release of Phase III clinical trial data for the vaccines, there is certainly light at the end of the tunnel for global markets.

-Recovery plays will be the most obvious theme for the year improving macroeconomic conditions and the inevitable rollout of vaccines has everyone looking to the future and letting go of 2020's miseries.
-General market consensus suggests global GDP is down 5% in 2020, with an expected rebound of 5.4% in 2021 with the reopening of economies and growth returns.
-We have already started to see the rotation from growth to value take place in the start of 2021.
+The economy is still recovering, albeit at a slow pace, as consumers' confidence return.
+Recovery plays will be the most obvious theme for the year of improving macroeconomic conditions and the inevitable rollout of vaccines has everyone looking to the future and letting go of 2020's miseries.
+We have already seen the rotation from growth to value take place in the start of 2021.